7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 2. Monkeypod Kitchen Waikiki

-If you prefer your Waikiki breakfast with a stunning ocean view, you can’t beat the scenery at the new Monkeypod Kitchen Waikiki.
-This is the new kid on the block when it comes to Waikiki breakfast spots and they’ve had no trouble drawing a crowd since opening in July.
+If you prefer your Waikiki breakfast with a stunning ocean view, you can’t beat the scenery at Monkeypod Kitchen Waikiki.

 Unlike the other Monkeypod Kitchen locations (on Maui and in Ko Olina) the new Waikiki location is the only Monkeypod Kitchen that serves breakfast.